pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 ## Verifying pact files from a S3 bucket

+**NOTE:** You will need to add the Amazon S3 SDK jar file to your project.

 Pact files stored in an S3 bucket can be verified by using an S3 URL to the pact file.
 I.e.,

 ```groovy